Lynthar/Tidycraft/README.md

 ---

-## ✨ Why Tidycraft?
+## Why Tidycraft?

 - **Fast scanning** — 10k+ assets in seconds via parallel walk + incremental cache.
 - **Real bug detection out of the box** — duplicates (SHA256), broken Unity GUID references, sRGB-flagged data textures.
 Stylistic conventions (PoT, prefix, vertex budgets), PBR set completeness, and DCC source ↔ export pairing are opt-in via `tidycraft.toml`.
-- **Multi-engine** — Unity / Unreal / Godot / generic; engine-specific parsers for GUID graphs, `.uproject`, `project.godot`.
+- Multi-engine: Unity, Unreal, Godot, or generic projects, with dedicated parsers for Unity GUID graphs, `.uproject`, and `project.godot`.
-- **Multi-project workspace** — open several projects simultaneously, switch between them, cross-session restore.
+- Multiple projects can stay open at once; switch between them freely, and the workspace is restored across sessions.
-- **Stays out of your way** — minimal default rules; scanner respects `.gitignore` so generated artefacts stay out of view; live filesystem watcher (no manual rescan); editable rules via `Settings → Analysis Rules → Edit`.
+- Default rules are kept minimal to keep noise down.
+The scanner respects `.gitignore` (so generated artefacts stay out of view), the filesystem watcher syncs external changes automatically, and rules are editable from `Settings → Analysis Rules → Edit`.
-- **Local-first** — all state on your disk; no telemetry, no network calls.
+- Local-first: all state lives on your disk, with no telemetry and no network calls.

 > **Status: Alpha — actively developed.** Core features (scanning, analysis, tags, 3D preview, Git, watcher) are stable. **LLM-backed AI tagging** ships in two modes: a **Learning mode** (recommended — one-time LLM call samples the project, derives local heuristic rules, reuses your existing tag system; free thereafter) and an **advanced per-asset mode** (opt-in — sends thumbnails to Claude / OpenAI / Ollama for direct tagging).
 Both are off until you configure a provider.
 See [Features → AI Tagging](#-ai-tagging) below.